3disturbed/Ollama-VirtualFriends/README.md

 ```

 ### 2. Open the App
 Open `index.html` in your browser.
+Or use the github pages link to not worry about CORS.

 ## Usage